 5 Types of DNS Records

 MX records, short for “mail exchanger” records, are responsible for specifying which email server accepts mail for your specific domain.
-When you point your name servers to Volusion, the MX records point to Volusion’s mail servers by default.
-If you’d rather use a third party like GoDaddy or Gmail to host your domain-specific email (email addresses ending in @yourstore.com), you’ll need to update the MX records from within your MyVolusion account.
+When you point your name servers to an ecommerce platform like Volusion, the MX records point to the platforms’s mail servers by default.
+(If you use Volusion and you’d rather use a third party like Gmail to host your domain-specific email—email addresses ending in @yourstore.com—follow the instructions in this article from our Help Center).

 Your store sends various automatic messages to you and your customers, including password reset and order confirmation emails.
 If you notice a disruption in sending or receiving these emails, you may be able to remedy the situation by adding an SPF record.
 SPF records, short for “Sender Policy Framework,” are used to authorize third-party clients as trusted sources for sending email from your email address.
 You can add an SPF record to let your email provider know who is and is not allowed to send emails from your email address.
-(Hint: Make sure Volusion is an authorized sender!)

 With that, you’ve mastered the basic elements of DNS.
 While basic concepts may feel unnecessary when your store can make the process so simple, arming yourself with full context can help you make the right choices at the right time.
 Approach your ecommerce store with a willingness to build your understanding from the ground up, and the results will pay off in a well-functioning website, happy customers, and higher revenue.